guifel/nocust-client-doc/README.md

-The register function always registers by default at least Ether.
+The register function always registers Ether by default at the very least.
 Additionally it registers the tokens passed in a second parameter.
-A single token address can be passed or an array of token addresses.
+A single token address or multiple token addresses can be passed.
 Note that the recipient will also have to `register` the token.